terra-money/docs/docs/develop/module-specifications/spec-auth.md

 # Auth

-:::{note}
+:::{Important}
 Terra's Auth module inherits from Cosmos SDK's [`auth`](https://docs.cosmos.network/master/modules/auth/) module.
 This document is a stub, and covers mainly important Terra-specific notes about how it is used.
 :::

-Terra's Auth module extends the functionality from Cosmos SDK's `auth` module with a modified ante handler, which applies the [stability fee](../../../learn/glossary.md#fees) alongside all basic transaction validity checks, such as signatures, nonces, and auxiliary fields.
+Terra's Auth module extends the functionality from Cosmos SDK's `auth` module with a modified ante handler, which applies the [stability fee](../../learn/glossary.md#fees) alongside all basic transaction validity checks, such as signatures, nonces, and auxiliary fields.
 This module also defines a special vesting account type that handles the logic for token vesting from the Luna presale.

 ## Fees

 The Auth module reads the current effective `TaxRate` and `TaxCap` parameters from the [`Treasury`](./spec-treasury.md) module to enforce a stability fee.

-### Gas Fee
+### Gas fee

 Like all transactions on the Terra blockchain, [`MsgSend`](./spec-bank.md#msgsend) and [`MsgMultiSend`](./spec-bank.md#msgmultisend) incur gas fees.
 These fees are determined by a validator's minimum gas price and the complexity of the transaction.
 More complex transactions incur higher fees.
 Gas fees are specified by the sender when a transaction is outbound.
-For more information on how gas is calculated, see [fees](../terrad/README.md#fees).
+For more information on how gas is calculated, see [fees](../terrad/using-terrad/README.md#fees).

-### Stability Fee
+### Stability fee

 In addition to the gas fee, the ante handler charges a stability fee on all transactions using Terra stablecoins, excluding market swaps.
 The ante handler reads the `TaxRate` and `TaxCap` parameters from the [`Treasury`](./spec-treasury.md) module and computes the stability fee amount for each transaction.

 The `TaxRate` specifies the stability fee percentage rate for transactions.
 These fees become the `TaxProceeds` in block rewards and then are distributed among validators in the active set.
-For more information about the distribution model, see [How are block provisions distributed](../../../validate/manage-a-terra-validator/faq.md#how-are-block-provisions-distributed).
+For more information about the distribution model, see [How are block provisions distributed](../../validate/manage-a-terra-validator/faq.md#how-are-block-provisions-distributed).
 Stability fees are capped for each transaction according to the `TaxCap`.
 Every epoch, the Tax Rate and Tax Caps are recalibrated automatically by the network.
 For more details on how these rates are set, see [the treasury module](./spec-treasury.md#monetary-policy-levers).

 **Example**: